 All articles should include the following sections: Conflicting interests, Funding, Ethical approval, Guarantor, Contributorship, Acknowledgements.
 Where one of these is not applicable please indicate as such under the sub-heading.

 Following a preliminary triage to eliminate submissions unsuitable for Pulmonary Circulation all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Pulmonary Circulation utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Pulmonary Circulation utilizes a double-blind peer review process in which the the reviewer and authors’ names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Associate Editors who then makes the final decision.

 As part of the submission process you will be asked to provide the names of suitable peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission

 - The reviewer should not have recently collaborated with any of the authors

 - Reviewer nominees from the same institution as any of the authors are not permitted